 strengthening Canadian leadership in global nutrition

 Nutrition is the foundation of human development, starting even before birth.
 A mother’s nutrition deeply impacts her child’s health, setting the stage for well-being from the very beginning.
 Ensuring that women and children have access to adequate nutrition is essential not only for their physical health but also to break cycles of poverty and to improve education outcomes.
-That’s why Canada needs to #ReachEveryChild and invest in global nutrition to help communities thrive and build a healthier, more equitable future.
+That’s why Canada needs to invest in global nutrition in a holistic way and help communities thrive and build a healthier, more equitable future.

 malnutrition in women and girls

 Malnutrition disproportionately affects women and girls, who often eat last and least.
 Over one billion women and girls experience severe deficiencies in micronutrients (vitamins and minerals) that the body needs, with 40% of pregnant women globally suffering from anemia often due to a lack of iron.
-This condition increases risks of maternal mortality and low birth outcomes, affecting generations.
+This condition increases risks of maternal mortality and poor birth outcomes.
+Children of undernourished women face a much higher risk of death within their first weeks of life, wasting, and severe illness, affecting generations.

 Despite scientific progress and the proven success of high-impact interventions, rates of malnutrition are worsening.
 From 2020 to 2022, the rate of severe acute malnutrition in pregnant and breastfeeding women and adolescent girls increased by 25%.